Casu martzu: Consumption

 Casu martzu is considered by Sardinian aficionados to be unsafe to eat if the maggots in the cheese have died.
 Allowances are made for cheese that has been refrigerated, which also quickly kills the maggots.
 Some people prefer not to ingest the maggots.
 They might place the cheese in a sealed paper bag, starving the maggots of oxygen.
 Modern preservation techniques have expanded the cheese's shelf life to several years, where it would previously be unobtainable outside of late summer and early autumn.

 When the cheese has fermented enough, it is often cut into thin strips and spread on moistened Sardinian flatbread (pane carasau), to be served with a strong red wine such as cannonau.
 The flavor is described as "intense", with Mediterranean, pastoral, and spicy notes.
 The aftertaste is strong enough to remain for hours after a single serving.
 Because the larvae in the cheese can launch themselves distances up to 15 cm when disturbed, diners hold their hands above the sandwich to prevent the maggots from leaping.

 Health concerns

 It is possible for the larvae to survive the stomach acid and remain in the intestine, leading to a condition called pseudomyiasis.
 There have been documented cases of pseudomyiasis with P. casei, although a report by CNN claims no such cases have been linked to casu marzu.
 The larvae may also carry harmful microorganisms that could cause infections.

 A cooperation between sheep farmers and researchers at the University of Sassari developed a hygienic method of production in 2005, aiming to allow the legal selling of the cheese.

-The Guinness World Records listed casu martzu as the world's "most dangerous cheese" in 2009, citing the risk that live larvae can survive digestion and provoke vomiting, abdominal pain, and bloody diarrhea.
+Guinness World Records listed casu martzu as the world's "most dangerous cheese" in 2009, citing the risk that live larvae can survive digestion and provoke vomiting, abdominal pain, and bloody diarrhea.